-To classify images into two classes of panicle shapes, namely amarantiform and glomerulate, we implemented 12 models using various combinations of convolutional neural network architectures, dense layers, and activation functions (Table 3).
-Each model was constructed using a specific neural network architecture such as VGG16, InceptionV3, or EfficientNetB0, and included two dense layers.
-The first layer employed a ReLU (Rectified Linear Unit) activation function and utilized either 128 or 1024 dense layers.
+To classify images into two classes of panicle shapes, namely, amarantiform and glomerulate, we implemented 12 models via various combinations of convolutional neural network architectures, dense layers, and activation functions (Table 3).
+Each model was constructed via a specific neural network architecture, such as VGG16, InceptionV3, or EfficientNetB0, and included two dense layers.
+The first layer employs a rectified linear unit (ReLU) activation function and utilizes either 128 or 1024 dense layers.
 The choice to vary the number of neurons was influenced by computational resource limitations and the need for efficient model utilization.
-The second layer used either a sigmoid or softmax output activation function for image classification (Maharjan et al., 2020).
-We employed a standard image augmentation technique, commonly used to artificially increase the size and diversity of the image dataset, for a more robust model.
-This involved horizontal flips, random crops, random Gaussian blur, varied contrast, brightness, zoom, translation, and rotation using the imgaug library in Python (Jung, 2022).
+The second layer uses either a sigmoid or Softmax output activation function for image classification (Maharjan et al., 2020).
+We employed a standard image augmentation technique, which is commonly used to artificially increase the size and diversity of the image dataset, for a more robust model.
+This involved horizontal flips, random crops, random Gaussian blur, varied contrast, brightness, zoom, translation, and rotation via the imgaug library in Python (Jung, 2022).
 The models were executed under three replications for 200 epochs (Table 3).
-The ModelCheckpoint function was used to automatically save the model exhibiting the highest performance, based on the lowest validation loss.
-The prediction accuracy (%) for the two panicle classes, amarantiform and glomerulate, was evaluated considering the three factors: neural network architectures, dense layers, and activation functions.
+The ModelCheckpoint function was used to automatically save the model exhibiting the highest performance, on the basis of the lowest validation loss.
+The prediction accuracy (%) for the two panicle classes, amarantiform and glomerulate, was evaluated considering three factors: neural network architectures, dense layers, and activation functions.

 Pipeline for quinoa panicle image analysis

-The best segmentation model, selected based on the mAP score, was then used to export the pixel-wise mask of panicles from each image and to extract the phenotypic traits: panicle, scale, label, barcode, and RGB values by channel (Fig. 2c-d).
+The best segmentation model, which was selected on the basis of the mAP score, was then used to export the pixelwise mask of panicles from each image and to extract the following phenotypic traits: panicle, scale, label, barcode, and RGB values by channel (Fig. 2c-d).
 The panicle masks were submitted to the best classification model to identify the panicle shape as either amarantiform or glomerulate (Fig. 2e-f).

 For the first image dataset, selection, and registration trials, the length, width, area in pixels, and RGB values were extracted.
 The barcode and image scale were included for the second image dataset, the production trial.
-Since the images of the first dataset did not contain scales that would allow us to calculate absolute measurements.
-We calculated two indices related to grain yield (Lozano-Isla et al., 2023) based on panicle length and width (i.e. panicle width/length and length/width) with the aim of determining if there are differences in genetic parameters such as heritability.
-The pipeline ran on a workstation with 64GB RAM and 8 CPU kernels with a total of 16 threads.
+The images of the first dataset did not contain scales that would allow us to calculate absolute measurements.
+We calculated two indices related to grain yield (Lozano-Isla et al., 2023) on the basis of panicle length and width (i.e., panicle width/length and length/width) with the aim of determining whether there are differences in genetic parameters such as heritability.
+The pipeline runs on a workstation with 64 GB of RAM and 8 CPU kernels with a total of 16 threads.

 Deep learning pipeline versus manual annotation

-Fifteen panicle images from the selection and registration field trials (Table 1) were randomly selected and manually measured using ImageJ (Schneider et al., 2012) for comparison with the results from the segmentation model.
-The measures extracted using ImageJ were panicle area, width, and length (all measured in pixels), and mean and standard deviation of each RGB channel (Figure S3).
-The results were compared using Pearson correlation analysis.
+Fifteen panicle images from the selection and registration field trials (Table 1) were randomly selected and manually measured via ImageJ (Schneider et al., 2012) for comparison with the results from the segmentation model.
+The measures extracted via ImageJ were the panicle area, width, and length (all measured in pixels) and the mean and standard deviation of each RGB channel (Figure S3).
+The results were compared via Pearson correlation analysis.
 To extract the RGB value from the mask, the RGB Measure plugin was installed from https://imagej.nih.gov/ij/plugins/rgb-measure.html.

 Quantitative genetic analysis of panicles in multilocation trials

-Due to the imbalance in the number of entries between years (Table 1), the indices were analyzed using a stagewise approach (Buntaran et al., 2020; Schmidt et al., 2019) under multi-location trials with three locations.
+Owing to the imbalance in the number of entries between years (Table 1), the indices were analyzed via a stagewise approach (Buntaran et al., 2020; Schmidt et al., 2019) under multilocation trials with three locations.
 In stage 1, a linear mixed model with lines as the fixed effect was used for each experiment under the lattice design (Zystro et al., 2018).
-This was done to estimate the Best Linear Unbiased Estimators (BLUEs) using the following model:
+This was done to estimate the best linear unbiased estimators (BLUEs) via the following model: